build-on-aws/content/foundational/which-data-storage-option-do-i-choose/index.md

 A company is expanding it's offices across the globe.
 Previously, most offices maintained Network Attached Storage (NAS) for locally shared storage, but as the company has grown it needs centralized storage for business documents, media assets, database backups, and home directories for its employees.
 Storage has to be available 24/7, durable, scalable, low latency, and most importantly integrate with existing business systems and software.

 File storage is a hierarchical system of files and directories that the majority of software currently support.
 Employees are familiar with file storage because it works similarly to their computer's file system and NAS.
 However, unlike local file systems file storage in the cloud is a fully managed solution deployable at a global scale.
 Cloud file storage is available in all time zones and built on top of block storage which provides the durability, scalability, and low latency required by business operations.
-However, the hierarchical design of file storage does place limitations on the size of files, the number of files stored, and directory depth because exceeding those limits would degrade performance and increase latency.
+File sharing protocols, such as SMB and NFS, are included with cloud file systems and applications natively connect to cloud storage.
+However, the hierarchical design of file storage placed limitations on the size of files, the number of files stored, and directory depth because exceeding those limits would degrade performance and increase latency.
 Keep in mind that file storage will meet the requirements of most business operations and software.
-In addition, cloud providers have file storage implementations for business processes with requirements not met by general file storage,
+In addition, cloud providers have other storage implementations for business processes with requirements not met by general file storage.

 ## Once More with Feeling